 Like so many, when I first started thinking about a different career, the first thing I did was to scroll job sites searching for similar job titles to the one I already had.
-Searching for roles and responsibilities to the ones I already had.
+Searching for roles and responsibilities like my existing ones.
 I was hoping to find the answer there.
 I didn’t.

 A theme coming up during this year is that people are re-evaluating all areas of life, including their career.
 They want to do something different but not sure what ‘different’ looks like.